ctron/dentrassi.de/content/2015/07/28/2015-07-28-maven-tychojgit-based-build-timestamps-and-the-target-directory.md

     - default_layout
 tc-thumb-fld:
     - 'a:2:{s:9:"_thumb_id";b:0;s:11:"_thumb_type";s:10:"attachment";}'
+taxonomies:
   categories:
     - Development
     - 'Technical Stuff'
   tags:
     - Java
-    - maven
+    - Maven
     - OSGi
-    - tycho
+    - Tycho
 ---

 Now when you build OSGi bundles using Maven [Tycho](https://eclipse.org/tycho/), you probably ran into the issue of creating a meaningful version qualifier (remember, an OSGi versions always is `major.minor.micro.qualifier`, so no dash and definitely no `-SNAPSHOT`).